Novels of Sally Rooney

 Connell and Marianne in Episode 8.
 Photo by Apollo

-Sally Rooney digs out traits and feelings many of us do not wish to talk about, or can’t even properly translate them into words.
-Those bittersweet words feel fresh in the age of consumerism, make you feel warm and ponder on your life and relationships.
+Sally Rooney digs out traits and feelings tens of thousands do not wish to talk about, or can’t even properly translate them into words.
+Those bittersweet words feel fresh in the age of book reading challenges, and propel you to take your time digesting what you have just read.
 That is why many readers hold Rooney novels ever so dearly.

 Cover photo by People